irarainey/vscode-applicationregistrations/README.md

 It has a dependency on the [Azure Tools extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack), but only because it places the application registrations view into the Azure view container.

 ## Functionality In Progress
 The following functionality has not yet been implemented, but is on the backlog for addition in future releases.
-If any of this functionality is required you can right-click the application and open the portal blade to manage them.
+If any of this functionality is required you can right-click the application and open in the portal blade to manage them.

 * Pre-authorized applications
 * Management of certificate credentials